guiloj/HSpamSlayer/README.md

 -   Also check if AutoMod is not deleting these posts automatically, if it is the bot would not work on your sub
 -   Sit down and enjoy the free spam firewall

+## IMPORTANT

+-   The bot will be making a pinned announcement on your subreddit once the invite is accepted.
+If you don't like this you can remove the post as soon as it's posted, the bot will still work on your sub.

+-   You would need to accept that the bot's maintainers would modify the bot without making specific announcements.
+This is so that the bot can timely respond to spammers by updating its filters without having to run sub-specific versions.
+If you would like to become a bot maintainer and have a say on the bot's operation, please join our [Discord server](https://discord.gg/GCCPARFf5r).

 # Installation

 > If you want to run the bot and change the configurations for yourself